VaclavRut/actor-amazon-crawler/README.md

   }
 }
 ```
-### Additional options
+## Additional options
-maxResults - If you want to limit number of results to extract, set this value with number of results, otherwise keep it blank or 0.
-It doesn't work 100% precisely, that if you put there 5 results, it will create more of the records because of the concurrency.
+maxResults - If you want to limit the number of results to be extracted, set this value with that number of results, otherwise keep it blank or 0.
+It doesn't work 100% precisely, in that, if you specify five results, it will create more records because of concurrency.

-### Compute units consumption
+## Compute unit consumption
-Using Raw requests - 0.0884 CU when extracting 20 results from keyword search
+Using raw requests - 0.0884 CU when extracting 20 results from keyword search
-Using a Browser - 0.6025 CU when extracting 20 results from keyword search
+Using a browser - 0.6025 CU when extracting 20 results from keyword search

-### Supported countries
+## Supported countries
-Also, you can specify on the input, which country you would like to extract the items.Now we support these countries:
+You can specify the country where you want to scrape items.
+We currently support these countries:
 * US - https://www.amazon.com
 * GB - https://www.amazon.co.uk
 * DE - https://www.amazon.de